 I give what I can because I have been given to.
 I truly believe the saying that no (wo)man is an island.
 We’ve all gotten where we are because someone has helped us at some point, be it your parents putting you through school or a teacher or mentor who believed in you and encouraged you, etc. And St. Anne’s-Belfield in particular has been dedicated in extending itself to the community at large.
-Whether that means helping local farmers over in Bellair Farm, the annual Doug’s Trip, or the fact that 40% of the students are here on financial aid.
 They’ve cultivated a culture of inclusivity and I have good faith that what I contribute will be used for the greatest good.

 My general outlook is one of connectedness and I believe philanthropy is about inclusion at it’s core.
 When we look back at history, we see periods where people were excluded because of their ethnicity, faith, gender, etc. and since those times we’ve become more inclusive and have received many great contributions that would not be had opportunity not been available.
 I think we create conditions for the best possible future when we maximize the potential of all members of society.
 You never know where your next Elon Musk, Oprah, or Ray Kurzweil will come from, but by providing as many opportunities as possible, you tip the scales for best potential outcomes.

 Investing in the future of children is an investment in your future.
 The children of today will go on to become the leaders of tomorrow’s world — a world where you as a senior citizen, your children, your grandchildren will live and how many of them that contribute to healthcare, government, and world affairs in a positive way is directly correlated with what you do today.
 This is your opportunity to impact the narrative of tomorrow.